saysayani11/NGS_Ecoli_bl21/README.md

 # Pseudocode for Transferring Annotations

 ## Define paths to the files

+The files we will be using are the .alignment and the jsonl file from the NCBI-downloaded E coli BL21 assembly folder.
 - Define `alignment_file_path`
 - Define `jsonl_file_path`
 - Define `output_file_path`

+The alignment file has a unique, neat format.
+It's contents are formatted into "alignment blocks" that (typically) starts with a ">" and end with a "=".
+Headers of each alignment blocks give information about the sequence, the orientation of alignment (+/-), and the region (start, stop in basepairs) of alignment.

+Towards the end of the alignment file, (approximately line number 170791, if youre using text editor in Ubuntu 22), lists the (sub)sequences that do not have a corresponding alignment to it.
+These are of particular importance to us because this gives information on the "extras" of OSB 1 and OSB 2.
+For now, we will parse the alignment file in the following function:

 ## Function to read and parse the alignment file
 Open file at `file_path` for reading: